 GFZ-1, the first satellite of the GFZ, designed as a small, passive satellite and equipped with 60 retro-reflectors to be illuminated from the ground by the global network of satellite laser ranging (SLR) systems has been used end of last century together with various other geodetic satellites to improve our knowledge of the Earth’s gravity field.
 A completely new generation of Low Earth Orbiting (LEO) satellites, equipped with onboard GPS receivers and highly precise inter-satellite and accelerometry instrumentation, enabled scientists since beginning of this century not only to observe the Earth‘s gravitational field with much higher spatial resolution but also, for the very first time, its temporal variability.

-The analysis of these data includes instrument data pre-processing, precision orbit determination and routine generation of various static and time-variable EIGEN (European Improved Gravity model of the Earth by New techniques) gravity field models which are used for many applications in Earth system science such as monitoring the continental global water cycle, melting of large glacier systems, or analysis of surface and deep ocean currents.
+The analysis of these data includes instrument data pre-processing, precision orbit determination and routine generation of various static and time-variable EIGEN (European Improved Gravity model of the Earth by New techniques) gravity field models which are used for many applications in Earth system science such as monitoring the continental global water cycle, melting of large glacier systems, or analysis of deep ocean currents.
 These so-called 'static satellite only models (purely derived from satellite data)' are of special interest as they have been derived independent from terrestrial data.
 These models are further combined (within Topic 2) with terrestrial gravimetry data to ultra-high spatial resolution global models.

 Dobslaw, H., Bergmann-Wolf, I., Forootan, E., Dahle, C., Mayer-Gürr, T., Kusche, J., Flechtner, F. (2016): Modeling of present-day atmosphere and ocean non-tidal de-aliasing errors for future gravity mission simulations. - Journal of Geodesy, 90, 5, p.
 423-436. doi.org/10.1007/s00190-015-0884-3